Casey Tibbs “Match of Champions” Bronc Ride & Bronze Unveiling Events Draw Crowds

 ·About the Casey Tibbs Rodeo Center:

 The Center is located near the Verendrye Monument in Fort Pierre, South Dakota is a historical museum devoted to the legendary sport of South Dakota rodeo; the history and its stars.

-With an extensive collection of the memorabilia and collections of icons Casey Tibbs, 9 times World Champion Saddle Bronc Rider and Mattie Goff Newcombe, the spectacular trick rider of the 1920s, this museum provides a historical view into the rich culture which has made rodeo such an important part of South Dakota history.
+With an extensive collection of the memorabilia and collections of icons Casey Tibbs, 9-time World Champion Saddle Bronc Rider and Mattie Goff Newcombe, the spectacular trick rider of the 1920s, and 18 other world champions, this museum provides a historical view into the rich culture which has made rodeo such an important part of South Dakota history.

 We can provide personal tours to groups big and small.
 Our parking lot is easilly accessible by tour busses and RV's.
 We can even package a museum tour with a lunch, dinner or social hour complete with appetizers and bar beverages, when arranged in advance.

 "Beautifully done!
 I so enjoyed the whole experience." -Linda W., Peoria, AZ

 "Great!
 Worth the trip!" -Don S., Medicine Hat, Alberta